|Start Date for

 - Minimum grade of “C” is required for all pre-application courses and cumulative GPA of pre-application courses must be a 2.5 or higher.

 - All misdemeanor or felony offenses require ARRT pre-approval regardless of how long ago they were committed.
-Contact ARRT (www.arrt.org).
-This process may take up to 8 weeks and a fee is included.
+Dismissed charges that require action must be reported.
+Contact ARRT.
+This process may take up to eight weeks and a fee is included.

-- Attend an information session offered though the School.
+- Attend an information session offered through the School.

-- Observation/shadowing must be scheduled through the School for a minimum of 3 hours at a Bon Secours facility only.
-Click here to schedule shadowing session.
+- One Observation/Shadowing Session must be scheduled through the School for a minimum of 3 hours at a Bon Secours facility only.

 - Candidates that obtain a 70% or better on the admissions test will be invited to the school for a personal interview with the admissions committee.
 Interviews will occur on selected dates prescribed by the committee.